heliosdesign/helios-frame-runner/README.md

 ## Development

 You’ll need to run `npm install`.
-Edit `source/helios-frame-runner.js`.
-Running `gulp watch` will compile the versions you see in the root directory.
+Edit `src/main.js`.
+Running `npm run build` will compile the versions you see in the root directory.